So today is going to be a very short one –

 I’ve got to leave my house in probably around 30 minutes as I’m having laser eye surgery today.

-Which is why today’s topic is a powerful one.
+This is why today’s topic is a powerful one.

 I’m going to attempt to have a ‘power 30 minutes’ – and see how much of this blogpost I can knock out within that timeframe.